Integrated multi-trophic aquaculture: Sustainability

 IMTA promotes economic and environmental sustainability by converting byproducts and uneaten feed from fed organisms into harvestable crops, thereby reducing eutrophication, and increasing economic diversification.

 Properly managed multi-trophic aquaculture accelerates growth without detrimental side-effects.
 This increases the site's ability to assimilate the cultivated organisms, thereby reducing negative environmental impacts.

 IMTA enables farmers to diversify their output by replacing purchased inputs with byproducts from lower trophic levels, often without new sites.
 Initial economic research suggests that IMTA can increase profits and can reduce financial risks due to weather, disease and market fluctuations.
 Over a dozen studies have investigated the economics of IMTA systems since 1985.

+The economic sustainability of IMTA is enhanced through diversification.
+By cultivating multiple species, farmers can spread their economic risk and gain multiple sources of revenue.
+For example, if the market demand for one species drops, farmers can rely on the production of other species, such as shellfish or seaweed.
+This reduces the economic vulnerability that is typically associated with monoculture systems.
+Additionally, the diverse production of food and raw materials further contributes to the system's long-term economic viability.

 Nutrient flow

 Typically, carnivorous fish or shrimp occupy IMTA's higher trophic levels.
 They excrete soluble ammonia and phosphorus (orthophosphate).
 Seaweeds and similar species can extract these inorganic nutrients directly from their environment.
 Fish and shrimp also release organic nutrients which feed shellfish and deposit feeders.

 Species such as shellfish that occupy intermediate trophic levels often play a dual role, both filtering organic bottom-level organisms from the water and generating some ammonia.
 Waste feed may also provide additional nutrients; either by direct consumption or via decomposition into individual nutrients.
 In some projects, the waste nutrients are also gathered and reused in the food given to the fish in cultivation.
 This can happen by processing the seaweed grown into food.

+IMTA systems can significantly improve nutrient recovery efficiency.
+This is especially crucial in regions where conventional monoculture farming leads to nutrient imbalances, contributing to eutrophication and dead zones.
+Shellfish, such as mussels and oysters, filter out excess nitrogen and phosphorus from the water, while seaweed absorbs carbon dioxide and releases oxygen, fostering better water quality and a more stable marine environment.